This post includes affiliate links.

 4 stitches x 2 rows (measuring at the height of a dc) = 1 square inch

 - tr – treble crochet

 Instructions for Rolling Waves Blanket:

-Only the first and last row have only 1 row of one specific color (white) – rather than 2 rows of the same color.
+Only the first and last row have only 1 row of one specific color (white), All other rows with the varying colors have 2 rows of the same color.